Uttar Pradesh: The Heartland of India

 - Includes Cabinet Ministers, Ministers of State (Independent Charge), and Ministers of State

-- Handles key departments like education, health, agriculture, police, etc.
+- Handles key departments such as education, health, agriculture, and police.

 4. Legislature